-Teddy Bridgewater has two years remaining on his contract
+Teddy Bridgewater had two years remaining on his contract prior to the trade

-The three-year contract that Bridgewater signed in Carolina is set to keep him with the Panthers until 2022.
-2021 will be the second season the contract leaving him with one more year remaining on the deal following the 2021 season.
-Additionally, 2021 will be the final season that Bridgewater has guaranteed money on his deal.
+The three-year contract that Bridgewater signed in Carolina was set to keep him with the Panthers until 2022.
+The 2021 season would have been the second year of the contract, leaving him with one more year remaining on the deal following the 2021 season.
+Additionally, 2021 was set to be the final season that Bridgewater has guaranteed money on his deal.

 What impact does Bridgewater have on the Panthers’ salary cap in 2021?

-Bridgewater’s 2021 cap number is $22.95 million.
-Base salary makes up $17 million of that, $5 million is the prorated signing bonus, $0.7 million in per-game roster bonuses, and $0.25 million in workout bonus.
+Bridgewater’s 2021 cap number was set to $22.95 million.
+Base salary was set to make up $17 million of that, with $5 million in the prorated signing bonus, $0.7 million in per-game roster bonuses, and $0.25 million in workout bonus.